 Schwab also takes in dogs that are severely ill and injured.
 If he can’t determine the cause of the illness or injury initially, he will take the dog to one of several specialists he works with after visiting his general veterinarian.
 He then rehabilitates the dogs in his house.

 Schwab has worked with several challenging dogs.
-For instance, he worked with a French bulldog with an extensive bite history that would even bite himself.
+For instance, he worked with a French bulldog with an extensive bite history such that it would even bite itself.

 He also worked with another dog that had been neglected and had become blind.
 When he first encountered the dog he became involved in an altercation with the owner.
 After threatening to call animal control, the owner backed off.

 The dog’s eyes had retracted back into its skull to the point where they were unable to be seen.
-At first, they put him on an oral antibiotic and steroids.
+At first, they put it on an oral antibiotic and steroids.